Requesting Academic Accommodations

 Once documentation and a request for accommodations have been approved, a student cannot then retroactively request accommodations for a test already taken.

-Students who receive testing accommodations will take their exams in the Academic Resource Center, located on the top floor of the Student Center.
-Students are not required to take their exams in the Academic Resource Center.
+Students may take their exams in the Academic Resource Center, located on the top floor of the Student Center.
+However, they are not required to do so.
 Students can discuss testing options with their professor.

 In order to utilize their approved testing accommodations, students must complete each of the following steps: